Flood Warning in effect for parts of southeastern Pennsylvania due to winter storm

-A widespread 1.5"-3.0"+ of rain is in the forecast with some areas potentially seeing higher amounts.
+Water along Kelly Dr. & Midvale Ave. near the Schuylkill River has spilled over its banks and is forecast to crest around 7 a.m.

-MONT CLARE, Pennsylvania (WPVI) -- Residents across the Delaware Valley are being urged to stay on alert as a winter storm brings flooding and strong winds to the region Tuesday night into Wednesday.
+MONT CLARE, Pennsylvania (WPVI) -- Residents across the Delaware Valley are being urged to stay on alert after a winter rainstorm brought flooding and strong winds to the region Tuesday night into Wednesday.

-"Think about how you're gonna get home tonight and try to stay off the roads," said Tim Boyce with Delaware County Emergency Services.
+Philadelphia has also been no stranger to flooding in the last month.

+Water along Kelly Drive and Midvale Avenue near the Schuylkill River has already spilled over its banks and is forecast to crest around 7 a.m.

 RELATED: AccuWeather Alert: Rain moves in, bringing flood and wind threat

-Warnings have already been issued for those who live near rivers and creeks.
+Flood warnings cover the entire area into Wednesday afternoon, with almost all creeks and streams in flood stage.

+The Schuylkill from Pottstown to Philadelphia is forecast to reach minor flooding during the day Wednesday.

-Swift water rescue crews are being stationed throughout the area, preparing for the worst.
+Swift water rescue crews were stationed throughout the area, preparing for the worst.

 RELATED: Philadelphia officials preparing for flooding, strong winds and power outages